AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Alt_Instructions_Deployment/README.md

 [Gunicorn](https://gunicorn.org/) is the recommended HTTP server for use with Django on Heroku.
 It is a pure-Python HTTP server for WSGI applications that can run multiple Python concurrent processes within a single dyno.
 (See [Deploying Python applications with Gunicorn](https://devcenter.heroku.com/articles/python-gunicorn) for more information.)

-While we won't need *Gunicorn* to serve our *LocalLibrary* application during development, we'll install it so that it becomes part of our [requirements]() <!-- below --> for Heroku to set up on the remote server.
+While we won't need *Gunicorn* to serve our *LocalLibrary* application during development, we'll install it so that it becomes part of our [requirements](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Alt_Instructions_Deployment#requirements) for Heroku to set up on the remote server.

 Install *Gunicorn* locally on the CLI using *pip* (which you should have installed when [setting up the development environment](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/Server-Side_Website_Programming/Django_Web_Framework/Django_Development_Environment#setting-up-a-django-development-environment)):